mpf/19T2-406/docs/homework/hw4/hw4.md

     x^* = \proj_{\mathcal C}(x^* - \gamma \nabla f(x^*))
     \end{equation}

-    for some constant $\gamma > 0$, where the projection itself is an optimization problem:
+    for any constant $\gamma > 0$, where the projection itself is an optimization problem:

     $$
     \begin{array}{lll}